nim-lang/Nim/doc/manual.rst

 **Note**: The experimental features of Nim are covered `here <manual_experimental.html>`_.

-This document describes the lexis, the syntax, and the semantics of Nim.
+This document describes the lexis, the syntax, and the semantics of the Nim language.

+To learn how to compile Nim programs and generate documentation see `Compiler User Guide <nimc.html>`_ and `DocGen Tools Guide <docgen.html>`_.

 The language constructs are explained using an extended BNF, in which ``(a)*`` means 0 or more ``a``'s, ``a+`` means 1 or more ``a``'s, and ``(a)?`` means an